teampears/studious-adventure/Documentation/Client-checkin-summary-notes.md

   - We should make the delivery time in ranges rather than exact times
   - General flow is good and makes sense
   - Good to know the data of each household member (name, age, gender etc..)
-  - The houshold data is important for analytical analysis (determine the source of duplicates in the system)
+  - The houshold data is important for analysis (determine the source of duplicates in the system)
 #### Other notes from other groups
   - Needed but non-mandatory data will be sent to us by Tim
   - Family and profile information should only need to be entered once